Estuary

 Connecting MySQL to Google Sheets may not be the most common data integration workflow, but it’s an important one.
-Though databases are the most powerful and sophisticated way to store tabular data, some work is simply better suited to a spreadsheet.
+Though databases are the most powerful and sophisticated way to store tabular data, some work is simply better suited for a spreadsheet environment like Google Sheets.

 You might expect there to be a straightforward method built into Sheets or MySQL that would provide a seamless connection, but that isn’t the case.
 You’ll need to do some legwork or use a third-party tool.